 Solution: Find opportunities that don’t require product reviews.
 This is where thought-leadership through digital PR can become a crucial part of your link building strategy.
 I did this for a particular eCommerce client by making connections within their trade press; I organised interviews, contributed opinion pieces, submitted award entries and even built out a collaboration article which were then pitched in to achieve high DA linking domains.

 Integration is key when getting the most out of your outreach strategy.
-Use Digital PR and SEO, and the foundations from both, to build creative content that will gain
+Use Digital PR and SEO, and the foundations from both, to build creative content that will gain backlinks to your website and coverage of your brand.

 - Make sure your content is created with your outreach strategy in mind